jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> 29              164            301               54.49            107
 ```

 Looking at the results, we've done this correctly.
 The values are right and the column names are correct.
 We've done it for one page but now must add the remaining pages.
 We'll do this through a for loop.
 We want to take the code we used above and loop through each of the tables we have.
-Since have of our tables are just the column names and not actual data, we need to skip those elements in our for loop.
+Since half of our tables are just the column names and not actual data, we need to skip those elements in our for loop.
 Luckily, our data follows a pattern where the first element is the column names from page 1, the second is the data from page 1, the third is the column names from page 2, the fourth is the data from page 2, and so on.
 So we need only every other value from 1 to 18, or every even number.
 We can get every other value using logical values, as shown in the next section, but since we only have 18 elements we'll just create the simple vector ourselves: c(2, 4, 6, 8, 10, 12, 14, 16, 18).

 For our for loop we can copy the code above but let's change the object name from "page1_table" to "temp" as each iteration will be of a different page so "page1_table" doesn't make sense.